 In general, there are two important qualities of AGC project activities which support a project duration and/or crediting period on the scale of 20-30 years.
 First, AGC projects would be carried out in the context of competing agricultural land management decisions.
-For several practical and generally self-apparent reasons, agricultural land management is applied over a timeframe that is generally shorter than the forestry sector (for which the Reserve has approved project durations up to 100 years).
-Second, the primary source of emission reductions for AGC projects is expected to be the protection of
+For several practical and generally selfapparent reasons, agricultural land management is applied over a timeframe that is generally shorter than the forestry sector (for which the Reserve has approved project durations up to 100 years).
+Second, the primary source of emission reductions for AGC projects is expected to be the protection of SOC stocks.

-SOC stocks.
 Under the prevailing IPCC approach for SOC accounting, soils are generally assumed to achieve equilibrium SOC stocks after twenty years under a particular land management regime.
 Thus, the emission reduction benefits achieved by AGC project activities should generally be complete within this timeframe.
-However, more recent research supports a timeframe of thirty years or greater for certain lands to achieve equilibrium.
-The estimated emission factors in this paper assume that it takes thirty years to move from one equilibrium to another.